ficusjs/ficusjs-app-shell/README.md

 An application built with Ficus App Shell is composed of the following:

-- UI loader
+1. UI loader
-- App UI for desktop and mobile
+2. App UI for desktop and mobile (includes a runtime for modules)
-- Runtime for modules
-- Modules
+3. Modules

 The execution flow is as follows: